LetsNurtureGit/FrinckPodsiOS/README.md

 beacondata.passUserData(userData: userData)
 </pre>

-### Mention delegate to self from ViewDidLoad()
+### Mention required methods in ViewDidLoad()
-Define delegate to self as follows:
+In ViewDidLoad method, you will have to mention delegate to self and required methods as mentioned below:
-<pre>beacondata.delegateManager = self</pre>

 <pre>
 override func viewDidLoad() {
     super.viewDidLoad()

     beacondata.delegateManager = self
     let userData = ["client_id" : "101",
                             "first_name" : "Tim",
                             "last_name" : "Cook"]

     beacondata.passUserData(userData: userData)
     beaconManager.foundBeacons()
     beaconManager.startTimer()
 }
 </pre>

 ### Add didReceiveBeaconData delegate method
-This is the main implemented method in which gives all nearby beacons with its data.
+This is the main implemented method in which all nearby beacons will be received.
 Implement this mehtod as mentioned below and get your reqired data:
 <pre>
 func didReceiveBeaconData(data: AnyObject?)  {
     arrBeacons = data as!
 [BeaconData]